Tool to assess recognition and understanding of elements in Summary of Findings table

 Ana Marušić, University of Split School of Medicine

 2Deparment of Haematology, Clinical Hospital Holy Spirit, Croatia

 3Computer Science Department, Universitat de València, Spain

-Results: The question with the highest percentage of correct answers was the question about the study setting (88.9%), while the lowest was the question about outcome with the largest improvement after intervention (28.4%).
-These were also the questions on which students spent most or least time and opened most of fewest table cells, respectively.
+Results: The question with the highest percentage of correct answers was the question about the study setting (88.9%), whereas the lowest was the question about outcome with the largest improvement after intervention (28.4%).
+These were also the questions on which students spent most or least time and opened most or fewest table cells, respectively.
 Students mostly read the target cells.